 An easy one, this.
 Bath is a spa town in the South West of England.
 As you might expect, it's got natural hot springs that the Romans took advantage of to build baths, hence the unimaginative name.

-Characterised by its water and lovely architecture (John Wood the Younger's Royal Crescent being a famous example), it doesn't get the snowfall Circhester receives but it's a popular stop-off for tourists venturing outside the Bog Smoke of London's without going too far into the sticks.
+Characterised by its water and lovely architecture (John Wood the Younger's Royal Crescent being a famous example), it doesn't get the snowfall Circhester receives but it's a popular stop-off for tourists venturing outside the Big Smoke of London Town without going too far into the sticks.

 Culture, history, hot springs - you can't go wrong with Bath.
 It's a lovely place, only spoiled by all the insufferably slow, oblivious tourists taking selfies every three metres when you go for a stroll.
 At least selfie sticks fell out of fashion.